About the Journal

 - Decline submission (Reject: Manuscript is flawed or not sufficiently novel)

-When all reviewers have submitted their reports, the Editor can make one of the following editorial recommendations: Publish Unaltered, Consider after Minor Changes, Consider after Major Changes, Reject.
+When all reviewers have submitted their reports, the Editor can make one of the following decisions: Publish Unaltered, Consider after Minor Changes, Consider after Major Changes, Reject.
+This decision is usually made within 30 days from the submission date.

 If the Editor recommends "Consider after Minor Changes," the authors are notified to prepare and submit a final copy of their manuscript with the required minor changes suggested by the reviewers.
-The Editor reviews the revised manuscript after the minor changes have been made by the authors.
+The Editor reviews the revised manuscript after the authors have made the minor changes.
 Once the Editor is satisfied with the final manuscript, the manuscript can be accepted.
-Revised manuscript has to be submitted within two weeks.
+The revised manuscript has to be submitted within two weeks.
 If you think you are unable to meet the deadline, please notify the Editorial Office.

 If the Editor recommends "Consider after Major Changes," the recommendation is communicated to the authors.
-The authors are expected to revise their manuscripts in accordance with the changes recommended by the reviewers and to submit their revised manuscript within three months.
+The authors are expected to revise their manuscripts according to the changes recommended by the reviewers and submit their revised manuscript within three months.
 Submission later than that will be regarded as a new submission that will go through the complete review process from the beginning.
 If you think you are unable to meet the deadline, please notify the Editorial Office.

-Disclaimer: Articles appearing in the published advanced online section are posted at the "Post Author Correction" stage of production.
-A Post Author Correction article is a composed proof of a peer-reviewed article that has been substantively edited and copyedited, and it contains the author's and editorial office's proofreading corrections.
-However, these articles will be reviewed one additional time before print publication.
-Any final changes in the manuscript will be made at the time of print publication and will be reflected in the final electronic version of the issue.
-Association of Basic Medical Sciences, the editors and authors, and their respective employees are not responsible or liable for the use of any potentially inaccurate or misleading data, opinion, or information that may be contained within the articles found in the published advanced online section the Bosnian Journal of Basic Medical Sciences Web site.
+Articles published in the Advanced Online section are posted at the "Post Author Correction" stage of production.
+A Post Author Correction article is a peer-reviewed article that contains the author's and editorial office's proofreading corrections.
+However, these articles will be reviewed one additional time before the publication of the final version.
+Association of Basic Medical Sciences, the editors and authors, and their respective employees are not responsible or liable for the use of any potentially inaccurate or misleading data, opinion, or information that may be contained within the articles found in the published advanced online section of the Biomolecules and Biomedicine Website.

 Open Access Policy

-Articles published in Bosnian Journal of Basic Medical Sciences are permanently stored in full text in PubMed Central, CLOCKSS, LOCKSS.
+Articles published in the Biomolecules and Biomedicine are permanently stored in full text in PubMed Central, CLOCKSS, LOCKSS.
 In addition, abstracts are permanently stored at Web of Science (SCIE), PubMed/MEDLINE, Scopus, DOAJ.
-Many reputable libraries also index BJBMS contents.
-Complete full text archives are permanently availabe at the journal's website www.bjbms.org
+Many reputable libraries also index Biomolecules and Biomedicine contents.
+Complete full-text archives are permanently available at the Journal's website www.bjbms.org.

-The BJBMS can publish only about 12% of the more than 800 submissions received per year.
-Submitted manuscripts may be rejected without detailed comments after initial review by the editorial board if the manuscripts are considered inappropriate or of insufficient scientific priority for publication in the BJBMS.
+Biomolecules and Biomedicine can publish only about 20% of the more than 1800 submissions received per year.
+Submitted manuscripts may be rejected without detailed comments after an initial review by the editorial board if the manuscripts are considered inappropriate or of insufficient scientific priority for publication in the Biomolecules and Biomedicine.
 All other manuscripts undergo a complete review by consulting editors or other selected experts.
-Criteria for acceptance by the BJBMS include originality, the validity of data, clarity of writing, strength of the conclusions, and the potential importance of the work to the field of basic (preclinical) sciences.
+Criteria for acceptance by the Biomolecules and Biomedicine include originality, the validity of data, clarity of writing, strength of the conclusions, and the potential importance of the work to the field of basic (preclinical) sciences.
 Submitted manuscripts will not be reviewed if they do not conform to standard English usage and the Instructions for authors, which are based on "Uniform Requirements for Manuscripts Submitted to Biomedical Journals" (http://www.icmje.org/).

-BJBMS imposes high English language and scientific medical writing standards, i.e., style, clarity, the flow of information, readability, terminology, and other writing aspects.
+Biomolecules and Biomedicine imposes high English language and scientific medical writing standards, i.e., style, clarity, information flow, readability, terminology, and other writing aspects.

 For scientifically sound articles, accepted for publishing, but with less than optimal English language and writing, authors will be informed about the necessity of editing.
 Authors will be requested to correct the technical (language and writing) aspects, preferably by a native English speaking editor or a professional editing service, and to provide a certificate of editing and scientific writing for the manuscript.
 Else, authors may choose to arrange the paid language editing and scientific writing with the Journal's collaborators.

 The Journal publishes only high-quality figures.
-The content of the figures (graph or composite figures quality, image colors, brightness and contrast, font legibility, spelling errors) as well as figure resolution, have to be of high quality.
-If the figures are suboptimal authors will be asked to improve the figures.
-If the authors are not able to improve the figures themselves, they may use the paid figure editing with the Journal's external collaborators.
+The content of the figures (graph or composite figures quality, image colors, brightness and contrast, font legibility, spelling errors), as well as figure resolution, have to be of high quality.
+If the figures are suboptimal, the authors will be asked to improve the figures.
+If the authors cannot improve the figures themselves, they may use the paid figure editing with the Journal's external collaborators.

 Plagiarism Policy and Screening